ITN: ITN Productions

 ITN Productions was formed in February 2010 and incorporates the non-news operations of ITN, including the former ITN On, ITN Factual and ITN Corporate divisions.

-ITN was one of the first companies to provide news content for 3G mobile phones, when it struck a deal to provide daily news bulletins for the 3 network in 2003.

-It has since expanded its video news service providing news, sport and showbiz content to a wide range of broadcasters, newspapers and websites.

 Showbiz bulletins from ITN are broadcast daily on a number of television channels, including FYI Daily on ITV2, ITV3 and ITV4, and Entertainment News on 5 (formally called Access) for Channel 5's range of channels.
 A daily showbiz breakfast show, The Breakfast Fix was broadcast on 4Music along with showbiz updates under the name of The Fix.

 From August 2013, ITN Productions was awarded the contract to produce the Premier League online and mobile highlights service for News UK.
 Content appears on The Sun and The Times subscription websites and mobile apps.

-Digital content is supplied to sports news video agency SNTV.

 ITN Productions also creates factual programming for ITV, Channel 4 and Channel 5 as well as international broadcasters, including Discovery Channel, History, PBS and National Geographic.

 ITN has produced shows for Sky, with one of its later programmes being Harrow: A Very British School.

 ITN also supplied programming to the now-closed Teachers TV service.